mlab-upenn/gokart-sensor/Sensor_drivers/ros2_uart_serial/README.md

 # Topics published by the simulation

-`/drive_info_from_nucleo`: Gokart's current speed (m/s) and steering (radians) information published as AckermannDriveStamped Message
+`/drive_info_from_nucleo`: gokart's current speed (m/s) and steering (radians) information published as AckermannDriveStamped Message

-`/effective_command_to_nucleo`: Current driving command gokart is executing published as AckermannDriveStamped Message.
+`/effective_command_to_nucleo`: current driving command gokart is executing published as AckermannDriveStamped Message.
 Three sources of driving command happening at the same time: manual, teleop, autonomous.
 The nucleo will select the command based on the current control mode and filter out other commands.

 # Topics subscribed by the simulation